Why Canada’s wildfires will affect air quality for weeks to come

 The wildfires have had a significant impact on the air quality in multiple US states.
 In the past few months, they’ve affected different parts of the country due to the locations of the fires as well as weather patterns that have carried smoke southward.

 In May, western states including Montana and Colorado issued air quality warnings as fires in British Columbia and Alberta contributed to smoke in those areas.
 In early June, East Coast states and cities including New York and Philadelphia also put forth air quality alerts due to severe smoke and haze in the region.
-This week, Midwestern states have borne the brunt of the latest wave of wildfire smoke, with Detroit and Chicago listed as having the worst air quality in the world.
+Early this week, Midwestern states bore the brunt of the latest wave of wildfire smoke, with Detroit and Chicago listed as having the worst air quality in the world.
+On Wednesday, however, East Coast states also began issuing new alerts as the smoke — which has traveled as far as Europe — moves in that direction.

-Currently, 20 US states have issued some form of air quality alert as the wildfires in Canada have continued.
+Currently, more than a dozen US states have issued some form of air quality alert as the wildfires in Canada have continued.
+All told, more than a third of Americans live somewhere that has a warning in place.

 Smoke from the fires has increased the pollutants, like particulate matter, in the air, which can disproportionately affect people who have respiratory conditions and make breathing more difficult generally.
 According to CNN, the inhalation of particulate matter can contribute to health problems including heart disease and asthma.